DenisKhay/gql-apollo-temp/ROAD_TO_HELL.md

 #####  TODO 3

- - Add possibility to run server with development or production settings, w/wo auth
+ - Add possibility to run server with development or production settings, w/wo auth (though, for what to disable auth?)
  - Setup access through ssh to mongodb inside container
  - Need to find out what the heck with forever (try to pm2?).
 Why it is not works at the moment.
  - Awaiter of mongodb!!!